 Why Should a College Student Get a Credit Card?

-Some college students might not want a credit card.
+Some teens might not want a credit card.
 They might not feel like they need one yet, or they might be afraid of getting further into debt.
 But, by the end of college, most college students do have a credit card of their own.

 For those who do get a credit card, there are several benefits – when using the card responsibly.